OnSebii/Screenshot-Server/README.md

 }
 ```

-**urllenght** is the length of letters of your file what will be saved on the server side
+**urllenght** is the length of letters of your file what will be saved on the server side.

-**chars** is a sequence of letters or numbers under which the uploaded file wil be saved
+**chars** is a sequence of letters or numbers under which the uploaded file wil be saved.

 **path** if you want to save your files in a different path than the default one (/uploads).
 Leave it blank if you want to use /uploads as your path.